Zero Waste City Guide

 Learn about what you can check out of the library instead of buying.

 Support Zero Waste in Ann Arbor

 Your generous donations helps Live Zero Waste to maintain this guide and support the circular economy in Ann Arbor.
 Our projects include Zero Waste Challenges, grassroots organizing, and the returnable container program.
-We’re proud to be a 501(c)3 nonprofit certified by GuideStar.
-That also means, give generously if you can, your taxes will thank you for it 🙂
+We’re proud to be a 501(c)3 nonprofit certified by GuideStar (which means your taxes will thank you for your generosity 🙂).